Blog

 1. Strengthen security practices

 The more business operations that are being brought to online, the more vulnerabilities and data breaches have gone up.
-This is why 83% of CIOs and IT directors say that their apps security concerns have increased over the last 12 months.

 Starting from security assessments to controlling data protection at the go-live stage, businesses may get substantial value and minimize the risks of cyberattacks.
 After identifying drawbacks, engineers execute penetration testing while imitating hackers’ behavior to create real-life conditions and not to miss any critical defects.